Santa Fe, New Mexico’s Weekend Travel Guide

 Santa Fe Plaza

 The Plaza has been at the very heart of Santa Fe both physically and socially for almost four centuries.
-Visit one of the many food vendors and then just hang out, do some people watching, and enjoy the free live music.
+Visit one of the many food vendors and then just hang out, do some people-watching, and enjoy the free live music at this Santa Fe concert venue.

 Welcome to Santa Fe!

 June through August is Santa Fe’s peak season for all the best reasons.
-The sunkissed blue sky maintains temperatures of the mid-80s with short-lived afternoon showers to freshen the air.
-The nights are comfortably cool and welcome after a day of enjoying Santa Fe’s outdoor attractions.
+The sun-kissed blue sky maintains temperatures in the mid-80s with short-lived afternoon showers to freshen the air.
+The nights are comfortably cool and welcome after a day of enjoying Santa Fe’s summer weather and outdoor attractions.

-The summer months are filled with the largest and most famous world festivals and Santa Fe is adding one more this year, Santa Fe Art Week is July 12-21.
-The question is not “what is there to do today?” but “how can we find time to get to all the things we want to do?”
+The summer months are filled with the largest and most famous world festivals, and Santa Fe, New Mexico, is adding one more this year; Santa Fe Art Week is July 12-21.
+The question is not “What is there to do today?” but “How can we find time to get to all the things we want to do?”

-Be sure to check out our luxury Santa Fe vacation rental properties to choose elegant, comfortable, spacious, and convenient vacation homes that provide your home away from home, perfect for your exciting visit to this energetic city.
+Be sure to check out our luxury Santa Fe vacation rentals to choose elegant, comfortable, spacious, and convenient vacation homes that provide your home away from home, perfect for your exciting visit to this energetic city.

 Celebrate the Arts

-1. Attend the Santa Fe Art Week.
-Santa Fe is the third largest art market in the United States.
-The city’s 19th Annual Santa Fe Art Show, July 18th – 21st, presents an amazing array of Things to do in Santa Fe in summercontemporary and modern art at the Santa Fe Community Convention Center.
+• Attend the Santa Fe Art Week.
+Santa Fe is the third-largest art market in the United States.
+The city’s 19th Annual Santa Fe Art Show, July 18th – 21st, presents an amazing array of Things to do in Santa Fe in summerthings to do in Santa Fe in Summer contemporary and modern art at the Santa Fe Community Convention Center.
 On display are extraordinary works of art from local, national, and international galleries.
 Live entertainment, parties, and other exclusive events keep the energy high.
 The show includes art talks, design talks, and art labs.

-2. Visit the Traditional Spanish Market.
+• Visit the Traditional Spanish Market.
 On July 27th and 28th, The Spanish Colonial Arts Society presents its 68th Annual Traditional Spanish Market on the historic Santa Fe Plaza.
 About 250 Spanish Colonial Artists from Colorado and New Mexico will present their traditional crafts, some dating back 400 years.
-You will see woodcarving, tinwork, colcha, hide painting, straw appliqué, furniture and furnishings, weaving, jewelry, filigree, pottery and ironwork for sale.
-These are true and accurate crafts, not items mass produced for the tourist trade.
+You will see woodcarving, tinwork, colcha, hide painting, straw appliqué, furniture and furnishings, weaving, jewelry, filigree, pottery, and ironwork for sale.
+These are true and accurate crafts, not items mass-produced for the tourist trade.
 Music and performances will be on the Market stage throughout the weekend, and a food court will offer traditional foods and local favorites.

 Enjoy Nature

-1. Feel alive on the hiking trails.
-Santa Fe is a hiker’s paradise with trails into the wilderness beginning just a few minutes from your vacation home and downtown.
+• Feel alive on the hiking trails.
+Santa Fe is a hiker’s paradise in Summer, with great weather and trails into the wilderness beginning just a few minutes from your vacation home and downtown.
 Trails range from kid-Santa Fe Summer Hikingfriendly to the most challenging and all encompass some of Santa Fe’s enchanting wilderness.
 Hikers are rewarded with shaded forests, fields blooming with wildflowers, silvery mountain streams, and incredible views from mountain summits and ridgetops.
 Visit Santa Fe’s website to see the variety of mapped trails.
 Many experienced hikers proceed through the trails themselves and make their own way through the glorious terrain.

 Tickle Your Taste buds